charlie0129/bitrate-visualizer/README.md

 # Bitrate Visualizer

-Bitrate Visualizer is a simple tool to visualize the bitrate of an audio file in realtime.
-You can inspect how the audio encoder allocates bitrate throughout the entire song.
+Bitrate Visualizer is a tool to visualize the bitrate of an audio file in realtime, so you can inspect how the audio encoder allocates bitrate at any instant.

+It runs in command-line to analyze your song and then visualizes it in your browser for realtime playback.
+A GUI is possible, but it is not planned.

 <img width="921" alt="screenshot" src="https://user-images.githubusercontent.com/55270174/217046986-79c1d68b-0096-4698-bb65-921323158c0f.png">